Now accepting new patients — call 212-328-1180

 Overview

-When the normal physiological motion within and between organs becomes restricted or "stuck," the body may compensate - often showing up as tension, pulling, or discomfort in seemingly unrelated areas.
+When the normal physiological motion within and between organs becomes restricted or “stuck,” the body tends to compensate.
+That compensation often shows up as tension, pulling, or discomfort in seemingly unrelated areas — which is one reason a stubborn complaint can be hard to trace.
 Visceral Manipulation is designed to help restore that natural mobility and support the body's ability to self-regulate.

-Visceral Manipulation (VM) is a gentle, non-force manual therapy that evaluates and supports the motion and relationship of:
+Visceral Manipulation (VM) is a gentle, non-force manual therapy that evaluates and supports the motion and the relationships of:

-• Fascial layers that suspend and protect the viscera
+• The fascial layers that suspend and protect the viscera

 • The way organs “glide” relative to one another with breathing and movement

 Your organs are not fixed in place.
-They are designed to have subtle, natural motion:
+They are designed to have subtle, natural motion that continues throughout the day:

 • With digestion and circulation

-Over time, restrictions can develop due to factors like stress, inflammation, scar tissue, repetitive strain, or old injuries.
-When this happens, the body may adapt by creating tension patterns that can influence the spine, ribs, diaphragm, pelvis, and nervous system regulation.
+Over time, restrictions can develop from factors like stress, inflammation, scar tissue, repetitive strain, or old injuries.
+When that happens, the body may adapt by creating tension patterns that can influence the spine, ribs, diaphragm, pelvis, and nervous-system regulation.
+Because everything is connected through fascia, a restriction in one place can quietly change how a neighboring region moves.

-Visceral Manipulation works with these restrictions without force, using the body's own feedback to guide the session.
+Visceral Manipulation works with these restrictions without force, listening through the hands and following the body's responses rather than overriding them.

 Dr. Alex Kaminsky applies vibrational therapy alongside Visceral Manipulation principles.
 In practice, he often finds that restrictions involving the lymph nodes around the organs can be a key contributor to persistent patterns of tension or dysfunction.